InfiniteAmmoInc/Yarn/README.md

 Mac: Place source code in a new folder named "app.nw" inside the extracted nwjs.app's "Contents/Resources/" folder.
 (to explore an app's folder structure, right click and select "Show Package Contents")

+# How to Run Your Dialogue in Unity

+Coming Soon!